ernesto27/system-design/videostream/tutorial/tutorial.md

 We need to add the following permissions policies:

 #### AmazonS3FullAccess
-This is required for our API services to upload files on the bucket
+This is required for our API services to upload files on S3 bucket.

 #### AmazonEC2ContainerRegistryFullAccess
 This is required to upload our docker images to the ECR service